andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

 ---

-*Built with AWS Bedrock AgentCore, Strands Agents SDK, and a healthy disregard for unnecessary infrastructure.*
+*Built with Amazon Bedrock AgentCore, Strands Agents SDK, and a healthy disregard for unnecessary infrastructure.*

 Until next time!